6 Best Buy Now, Pay Later Apps for Small Businesses in 2023

 - Late fees: $7 to 25% of loan value

 We chose Klarna as the best overall BNPL app because it offers so much for both merchants and consumers.
-It’s the only one on our list that offers shoppers three ways to pay, but it pays merchants in full according to a schedule they set.
-It provides on-site messaging so that customers know they can use Klarna and what their payments will look like.
-Like many others, it has its own marketplace where you may attract new customers and offers integrated marketing campaigns for added promotion.
+It’s the only option on our list that offers shoppers three ways to pay, and also pays merchants in full according to a schedule they set.
+It provides on-site messaging so customers know they can use Klarna and what their payments will look like.
+And, like many other BNPL apps, Klarna offers its own marketplace where you can list your business and attract new customers.

 Affirm: Best for High-ticket Sales